-This report was created by 1000 Friends of Oregon's 2019 Paul Gerhardt Jr. Intern, Amber Shackelford.
-It documents the rise of nonfarm uses on farmland in Oregon, and how the uses impact farmers.
+This report was created by 1000 Friends of Oregon's 2019 Gerhardt intern, Amber Shackelford.
+It documents the rise of nonfarm uses on farmland in Oregon, how the uses impact farmers and what we can do about it.

 ABOUT 1000 FRIENDS OF OREGON